giswqs/geog510-demo/typos-md.md

 # Typos Practice File

-This file contians various typos, grammatical errors, and incorect spellings.
+This file contains various typos, grammatical errors, and incorrect spellings.
 Your task is to find and fix them by submitting a pull request.

 ## Section 1: Spelling Errors

 Here are some commonly misspelled words:

-- Recieve instead of Receive
+- Receive instead of Receive
-- Ocassion instead of Occasion
+- Occasion instead of Occasion
-- Seperate instead of Separate
+- Separate instead of Separate
 - Definately instead of Definitely
 - Enviroment instead of Environment